archmagos/blockchain-backend-ruby/README.md

 ### Initial Aims
 Our primary goal was to learn how blockchain technology works, and we aimed to do this by building a validation web-app written in Solidity to be deployed on the Ethereum network.
 However we quickly realised how ambitious this goal was, given our two week timeframe and the fact that we had much less understanding of blockchain than we first thought.

 We consequently decided to pivot and concentrate instead on building our own blockchain from the ground up, so that we could get a firm grasp on how the technology works.
-At this point, our project split into two paths: a front-end ticket purchasing website that would feed information to our blockchain, and a back-end blockchain model that itself would have a front-end 'miner' to provide a degree of user interaction.
+At this point, the project split into two paths: a front-end ticket purchasing website that would feed information to the blockchain, and a back-end blockchain model that itself would have a front-end 'miner' to provide a degree of user interaction.

 ### Outcomes
 Broadly speaking we found ourselves working in two groups across the project, with those interested in learning React working on the ticketing front-end and those interested in the blockchain itself working on the back-end/miner.
 This approach gave everyone the opportunity to work in areas that interested them (although there was inevitably some crossover).